vampjaz/razer_blade_stealth_hackintosh/README.md

 Display Outs
 -----

 The laptop has an HDMI port and a DisplayPort-over-Thunderbolt 3 as display outputs.
 I don't have any TB3-DP converters to test that output, but I have gotten HDMI working.
-Like the internal display, it does flicker at high resolutions and doesn't seem to support 4K60 but it works alright for now.
+Like the internal display, it sometimes flickers at high resolutions and doesn't seem to support 4K60 but it works alright for now.

 ![displays in system profiler and ioreg](https://github.com/red-green/razer_blade_stealth_hackintosh/raw/master/images/display_info.png)

 Thunderbolt
 -----

 I have been beta testing al3x's [TbtForcePower.efi](https://github.com/al3xtjames/ThunderboltPkg) to enable the thunderbolt controller in macOS.
-Having the TB controller enabled is required to use USB-C devices in that port as well.
+Having the TB controller enabled is required to use USB-C devices in that port as well, since the TB port has its own USB controller.
 I do not have any TB3 devices that I can test with, but I do have some USB-C devices and it's somewhat usable.
 See the USB section for USB-C results.
 This file is not included because it interferes with sleep.

 **Note:** in my experience, with Thunderbolt enabled in the UEFI, some Clover vector themes, like Clovy, seem to run out of memory and hang Clover.
 If you get stuck on `scan entries`, either use a legacy theme (like the Mojave4k one included in this repo) or disable Thunderbolt in the firmware.